 To help young players who are released by club Academies, the Premier League's Under-16 development programme provides support across all different aspects of life.

-Recent camps run at Bisham Abbey National Sports Centre and Loughborough University encouraged youngsters to continue with football, while exploring other avenues and to open up about their mental wellbeing.
+Camps run at Bisham Abbey National Sports Centre and Loughborough University earlier this year encouraged youngsters to continue with football, while exploring other avenues and to open up about their mental wellbeing.

 "It's a programme to increase the support around players who are leaving the Academies at the end of their Under-16 year," explains David Rainford, Head of Education at the Premier League.